How Keelo Recommends Your Next Workout

 To us, it’s not optimal to have big biceps, chest, but small legs.
 Or, to have long-distance cardio, but no muscle strength or stamina to lift and move heavy objects.

 Rather, we want you to have it all!

 With this as our motivation, when we recommend your next workout, it’s our best attempt to develop the best physical you over time.

-For every workout recommendation, we look at four factors to determine your next best workout:
+For every workout recommendation, we look at a number of factors, including these four, to determine your next best workout: